How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 2. Block Access to the Target Area

-During the process of getting your cat to only use the litter box, you may have to keep certain rooms closed to prevent access temporarily.
+During the process of getting your cat to only use the litter box, you may have to keep certain rooms closed or place a tall baby gate to prevent access temporarily.
 If your cat always targets the same carpeted area, moving a piece of furniture there, such as a bookshelf, may help.

 3. Change the Target Area's Function